kotipals/pandas-challenge/README.md

 # pandas-challenge
-My assignment for Module 4
+In this assignment we look at the student and school data for a